Master of Science in Health and Rehabilitation Sciences

 Choose between two specialization tracks, the Research Track or the Advanced Practice Track, to customize the MS degree program to match your goals of pursuing roles in research or leadership and education.
 The rich curriculum for either track of this online health and rehabilitation science degree focuses on evidence-based practice, management and leadership, research methods, and design.

-While attaining your master’s degree, you will also participate in collaborative experiences and comprehensive projects under mentorship and apply elective credit hours towards one of the HRS online graduate certificates including: Assistive and Rehabilitative Technology Certificate, Health Care Revenue Cycle and Data Analytics Certificate, Medical Laboratory Science Certificate, and Usability and User Experience in Health Care Certificate.
+While attaining your master’s degree, you will also participate in collaborative experiences and comprehensive projects under mentorship and apply elective credit hours towards one of the HRS online graduate certificates including: Assistive and Rehabilitative Technology Certificate, Health Care Revenue Cycle and Data Analytics Certificate, and Usability and User Experience in Health Care Certificate.
+If you still are looking for a bachelor’s degree that fits your needs prior to pursuing your master’s degree, explore our online Bachelor of Science in Health Sciences program.

 For professionals aiming to take the next step and earn their PhD., the Research Track provides a great foundation.